Add some brightness to your next cocktail or soda with this sweet and tangy cara cara rosemary shrub!

-I came up with this cocktail in the boring month of January when everyone is worried about New Year’s resolutions and staying out of the bar.
+This cocktail came up to me in the boring month of January while everyone was worried about New Year’s resolutions and staying out of the bar.
 We accidentally picked up a bag of Cara Caras instead of our usual Navel oranges, and I became completely obsessed with them.
 They have such a bright, saturated color and a perfect bit of a grapefruit flavor to them.
 They’re my favorite orange.

-During my Cara Cara Craze, the best thing I came up with is this Cara Cara Shrub.
-The main flavor that comes through is the bittersweet Cara Cara, followed by the earthy rosemary and bright white wine vinegar.
-The demerara sugar ties it all together and grounds the whole flavor profile with a rich sweetness.
+During my Cara Cara Craze, one thing I came up with is this Cara Cara Shrub.
+The main flavor that comes through is the bittersweet Cara Cara orange, followed by earthy rosemary and bright tang from the white wine vinegar.
+Demerara sugar ties it all together with a rich, balanced sweetness.

 Cara Cara Shrub